CyclesCommon/cycles-common/README.md

 1. Canisters can send cycles along with an outgoing message, but there is no common interface to *only* send and receive cycles.

 The solution is to propose [a standard interface for common cycle operations](https://github.com/CyclesCommon/cycles-common/pull/1), canisters that follow this standard will be able to exchange cycles with less friction.
-For example, the ability to withdraw cycles before unistalling a canister.
+For example, the ability to withdraw cycles before uninstalling a canister.

 2. Cycles can be transferred from a "verified application" subnet to an ordinary "application" subnet, but not in the other direction.